warpdotdev/workflows/README.md

 author: Ory Band
 # The URL of original author of the Workflow.
 For example, if this workflow was generated from StackOverflow, the `author_url` would be the StackOverflow author's profile page.
 author_url: "https://stackoverflow.com/users/207894"
 # The valid shells where this workflow should be active.
 If valid for all shells, this can be left empty.
+# See FORMAT.md for the full list of accepted values.
 shells: []
 ```